JoseExposito/vulkan-tutorial/README.md

  - Color blending: Describes how colors returned by the fragment shader should be mixed.
  - Pipeline layout: Describes the layout of the shader uniforms

+### Render passes

+A render pass consists of one or more subpasses and multiple attachments like color buffers or depth buffers.

+Subpasses are subsequent rendering operations that depend on the contents of framebuffers in previous passes.